ssaleem/NYC-Eats/README.md

 ## Features Implemented

 ### Responsive Design
 The design is transformed to achieve responsiveness on different devices.
-CSS Flexbox along with media queries and responsive images are used to adapt the layout across different screen sizes.
+Sass, CSS Flexbox along with media queries, and responsive images are used to adapt the layout across different screen sizes.

 ![Responsive design demonstration](responsive.png)